William Bennett: Political views

 Bennett tends to take a conservative position on affirmative action, school vouchers, curriculum reform, and religion in education.
 As education secretary, he asked colleges for stronger enforcement of drug laws and supported a classical education.
 He frequently criticized schools for low standards.
 In 1987 he called the Chicago Public Schools system "the worst in the nation."
 He coined the term "the blob" to describe the state education bureaucracy, a derogation which was later taken up in Britain by Michael Gove.

-Bennett is a staunch supporter of the war on drugs and has been criticized by some for his views.
+Bennett is a staunch supporter of the war on drugs and has been criticized for his views.
 On Larry King Live, he said that a viewer's suggestion of beheading drug dealers would be "morally plausible."
 He also "lamented that we still grant them [drug dealers] habeas corpus rights."

+In May 1990, Bennett would publicly clash with Bart Simpson, suggesting that the Simpsons character was a bad influence on efforts to educate children about the dangers of drug abuse.
+However, amid Bart's rising popularity at the time, Bennett quickly attempted to patch things up, claiming that he had been "just kidding" in his criticism of Bart.

 Bennett is a member of the Project for the New American Century (PNAC) and was one of the signers of the January 26, 1998 PNAC Letter sent to President Bill Clinton, which urged Clinton to remove Iraqi leader Saddam Hussein from power.

 Bennett is a neoconservative, and was an advocate for the Iraq War.

-In 2016, Bennett vigorously supported Donald Trump in his presidential campaign, writing that conservatives who objected to Trump "suffer from a terrible case of moral superiority and put their own vanity and taste above the interest of the country" and that "our country can survive the occasional infelicities and improprieties of Donald Trump.
+In 2016, Bennett strongly supported Donald Trump in his presidential campaign, writing that conservatives who opposed Trump "suffer from a terrible case of moral superiority and put their own vanity and taste above the interest of the country" and that "our country can survive the occasional infelicities and improprieties of Donald Trump.
 But it cannot survive losing the Supreme Court to liberals."